hpi-schul-cloud/node-notification-service/README.md

 ## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+This app will be the central notification service of the schulcloud project.

+As API framework, we use [Feathers](http://feathersjs.com).

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) and [mongodb](https://www.mongodb.com/) installed.

 2. Install your dependencies

     ```
     cd path/to/node-notification-service; npm install
     ```

+3. If not already done, start mongodb (`mongod`)

-3. Start your app
+4. Start your app

     ```
     npm start
     ```